contains : Schema

 |

-The contains
+The contains keyword restricts array

-keyword restricts array instances to include one or more items
+instances to include one or more items (at any location of the array) that

-lower and upper bounds that are allowed to validate against the given subschema
+allowed to validate against the given subschema can be controlled using the

-and maxContains
+minContains and

-keywords.
-Information about the items
+Information about the items that were successfully validated against the given

-that were successfully validated against the given subschema is reported using
+subschema is reported using annotations.

 Keep in mind that when collecting annotations, the evaluator might need to exhaustively check every item in the array past the containment lower bound instead of short-circuiting validation, potentially introducing additional computational overhead.